PaddlePaddle/PaddleCloud/doc/edl/README.md

 When the job is submitted, controller will start a Updater and the state of the job is set to `none`.
 When the job config is valid and through parser, the state will be set to `creating`.
-When all the resources are submited successfully, the state will convert to `running`.
+When all the resources are submitted successfully, the state will be set to `running`.
 When all trainer are finished the state be set to `succeeded`.
 Otherwise, the state will be set to `failed`.

 ### Autoscaler